top of page

 Benjamin Franklin

 Benjamin Franklin may be the most famous deist among the founders.
-He abandoned the Puritan faith of his parents and often questioned basic tenants of Christianity.
+He abandoned the Puritan faith of his parents and often questioned basic tenets of Christianity.
 He also embraced Freemasonry.

 Consequently, based on his statements and actions, he seemed confused about his beliefs while serving as one of the nation’s leaders.
 While calling himself a deist, he proposed that meetings should start with prayer.
 In speech, he was tethered to his Christian upbringing and vocabulary, but this does not equate to belief in Jesus Christ.